Balakrishnudu

-Balakrishnudu is a 2017 Indian Telugu-language romantic action film directed by debutant Mallela Pavan.
+Balakrishnudu is a 2017 Indian Telugu-language romantic action comedy film directed by debutant Mallela Pavan.
 It features Nara Rohit, Regina Cassandra and Ramya Krishna in the lead roles, while Adithya Menon, Ajay, Kota Srinivasa Rao, and Pruthviraj play supporting roles.
-The film is produced by B. Mahendra Babu, Musunuru Vamsi Krishna and Sri Vinod Nandamuri on Saraschandrikaa Visionary Motion Pictures and MayaBazar Movies.
 The music was composed by Mani Sharma with cinematography by Vijay C. Kumar and editing by Kotagiri Venkateswara Rao.
-The film released on 24 November 2017.
-It also marks the third collaboration between Nara Rohit and Mani Sharma after Baanam and Solo.
+The film released on 24 November 2017 to mixed reviews.

 Plot

 Balu (Nara Rohit) is a free-spirited young man whose highest priority in life is earning money.
 Being an orphan, he is raised by Raghunandan Yadav (Kota Srinivasa Rao), who is his godfather.
 Balu’s life ends up in trouble because of his lust for money.
-His love life with Aadhya (Regina Cassandra) is also twisted because of that. in a power packed episode.
+His love life with Aadhya (Regina Cassandra) is also twisted because of that.